vesoft-inc/nebula-importer/README.md

 * `:IGNORE` indicates this column will be ignored.
 * `:LABEL` indicates the columns that insert/delete `+/-`.

-> If the csv file contains header, the importer parses the schema of each row according to the header and ignores the `props` in YAML.
+> If the CSV file contains the header, the importer parses the schema of each row according to the header and ignores the `props` in YAML.

 #### Example of Vertex CSV File With Header